 11. Why is Your Neighbor’s House Valued Higher Than Yours?

-Often, homeowners are frustrated to discover that their homes are not as valuable as similar homes in their area.
+Often, homeowners are frustrated to discover that their homes are less valuable than similar homes.
 They may feel that their homes are more beautiful than the neighbors; they may have made additions that they felt should have added more value, etc.

 If you find yourself in such a situation, try to be patient and consider the possible reasons why the homes were appraised differently.